Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - engagement
 - continuity

-I generally avoid using questions as the final line whenever possible.
+I usually avoid using questions as the final line whenever possible.

 Questions can be useful.

-However, many LLMs already have a natural tendency toward:
+However, many LLMs already have a natural tendency to:

-- repeated questioning
+- ask repetitive questions
-- endless clarification
+- request endless clarification
-- passive information gathering
+- passively gather information

 The opening should not reinforce those tendencies.

+The final line does not need to be dramatic.

+It mainly needs to be:

+- playable
+- non-passive
+- coherent with the character
+- direction-giving
+- non-interrogative if a more active alternative exists

 ---

-# 11. Avoid Teaching Passive Behavior
+# 16. Avoid Teaching Passive Behavior

-Many openings unintentionally teach passivity.
+Many openings accidentally teach passivity.

 Examples: